wulczer/txpostgres/doc/usage.rst

 You might want to customise the way txpostgres creates connections and cursors to take advantage of Psycopg features like :psycopg:`dictionary cursors
 <extras.html#dictionary-like-cursor>`.
 To do that, define a subclass of
-:class:`~txpostgres.Connection` and override :attr:`connectionFactory` or
+:class:`~txpostgres.txpostgres.Connection` and override
-:attr:`cursorFactory` class attributes to use your custom code.
+:attr:`connectionFactory` or :attr:`cursorFactory` class attributes to use your custom code.
 Here's an example of how to use dict cursors:

 .. literalinclude:: dictcursor_example.py